mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 #### 1:06:35

-So, I think usually you can see the person who really wants to [do] religious practice, always judging people, and criticizing people, in an intellectual sense, always.
+So, I think usually you can see the person who really wants to [do] religious practice always judging people, and criticizing people, in an intellectual sense, always.
 For instance, if somebody makes a mistake: “You are a bad boy!”
 You [can’t] do it in that way, because you exactly eliminate the great capability of human beings as a dharma container.
 You cannot do it.
 Whoever or whatever people make a mistake, et cetera, basically, you have to really respect the person, or beings, et cetera, and then encourage them to stand up straight again.

 But we don’t do it, usually.
-That’s why Dogen Zenji says, the basic attitude is this.

-But nevertheless, you cannot follow the exactly, it’s very difficult.
+That’s why Dogen Zenji says, the basic attitude is *this*, but nevertheless, you cannot follow it exactly, it’s very difficult.
 That’s why you need the compassion, wisdom, encouragement, practicing together, et cetera.

 Read this *Record of Things Heard*. *Shobogenzo* is very strict in a sense, but on the other hand, this *Record of Things Heard* tries to encourage us to practice, to follow the Buddha’s way, continually, with really deep compassion.

+#### 1:08:38

-So, I’m talking [about] the Precepts and Lay Ordination every Saturday, but not this time.
-But maybe from next Saturday, I will continue to talk about, the same applies to the precepts.
+So, I’m talking [about] the Precepts and Lay Ordination every Saturday, but not this [Saturday].
+But maybe from next Saturday, I will continue to talk about [this, because] the same applies to the Precepts.

 Buddhist precepts have a pretty deep meaning.
 To break the precept is, of course, to break the precept.
-But it doesn’t mean that breaking a precept completely destroys the human life – I don’t mean this.
+But it doesn’t mean that breaking a precept completely destroys the human life; I don’t mean this!
 Do you understand this?
 But most people say, if you break the precept, you are [out of the question].
 That is really cold, don’t you think so?
-No compassion.
-In a sense, strictly speaking, it’s pretty good – because it’s very serious, very strict.
-You love so much practicing strictly... but on the other hand, you don’t like strict.
+No compassion. *[He laughs.]* In a sense, strictly speaking, it’s pretty good, you know?
+Because it’s very serious, very strict.
+You love so much practicing strictly... but on the other hand, you don’t like strictness. *[He laughs.]*

 So you must be strict, but on the other hand, you must be very compassionate.
-So strict practice must be backed by compassion and kindness, generosity.
-And then you can really keep going, and living in peace.
-Otherwise, it’s very difficult to understand what the Precepts are, what human beings are; why we have to follow the precepts, why we have to believe the Triple Treasure, and why we have to make repentance, et cetera.
+Strict practice must be backed by compassion and kindness, generosity.
+And then, you can really keep going, and living in peace.
+But otherwise, it’s very difficult to understand what the Precepts are, what human beings are... why we have to follow the precepts, why we have to believe the Triple Treasure, and why we have to make repentance, et cetera.
 It’s very difficult.

-So, in general Buddhism, always first Buddhism shows us very basic principles: you have to stand up there, and you have to practice there. [...]
+So, in general Buddhism, always first Buddhism shows us very basic principles: you have to stand up there, and you have to practice there.
 This is universal.
-On the other hand, Buddhism shows us, look at your everyday life.
+On the other hand, Buddhism shows us: look at your everyday life.
 Are you alright?
 Can you follow this way?
-Are you standing up in this principle or disciplines given by the buddhas and ancestors?
+Are you standing up in this principle or discipline given by the buddhas and ancestors?
 Are you standing there?
 Look at your everyday life.

 And then if you see your everyday life, completely your life is *far* from this principle or discipline, et cetera.
 And then most of people give up.
-But this is not compassionate toward the human life.
-Because it is not reason why your practice, your real practice, your real life should be dispensed with.
+But this is not compassionate toward the human life!
+Because it is not a reason why your practice, your real practice, your real life should be dispensed with.
 No.

-So, you have to continue, anyway go back to, you have to stand up constantly in the basis of the teaching.
-Anyway, that is “learn the backward step.”
+So, you have to continue, go back, you have to stand up constantly in the basis of the teaching.
+That is “learn the backward step.”
 Constantly go back, go back, go back.

 And then, take care of your everydayness with compassion, encouragement, generosity.
 That’s why there are the six *paramitas* there.

 #### 1:12:33